WHAT IS THE POINT OF HAVING A WORDPRESS BLOG?

 If nobody is looking at it, why have a blog on my own server at all?
-The main thing for me is that on my own site I don’t have to stick to anyone else’s standards – I can post stuff that is too controversial for Hive, and just copy and paste anything I feel like.
+The main thing for me is that on my own site I don’t have to stick to anyone else’s standards – I can post stuff that is too controversial for most platforms, and just copy and paste anything I feel like.
 So it’s like my personal scrapbook, but posted online.

 At the moment this new blog www.sift.co.nz is little more than a rough sketch but it’s safe to say I have no shortage of content to post, and as I go, I’ll also give it a clear out.